Villains After Hours Review & Tips

-Villains After Hours at Magic Kingdom is a Walt Disney World hard ticket event that runs from 10 p.m. until 1 a.m. and promises lower crowds and special entertainment at this quasi-Halloween party.
-In this review, we’ll share photos from our experience at Villains After Hours and offer feedback about whether it’s worth the money.
+Villains After Hours at Magic Kingdom is a Walt Disney World hard ticket event with lower crowds, short waits, and special Halloween-inspired entertainment.
+In this review, we’ll share party photos, what’s new, info on what we did, and whether it’s worth the money.

-At present, Disney Villains After Hours is scheduled to occur June 20 & 27; July 1, 11, 18, 25; and August 1 & 8, 2019.
-It has also been held each of the last two Thursdays.
-Admission can be purchased in advance for $139 per adult or child (plus tax) or day-of for $144 per adult or child (plus tax).
-Annual Passholders and Disney Vacation Club Members can buy advance purchase tickets for $109 per adult or child (plus tax).
+Disney Villains After Hours party takes place from 10 pm until 1 am nightly, and tickets can be purchased in advance for $145 per adult or child (plus tax) or day-of for $155 per adult or child (plus tax).
+Annual Passholders and Disney Vacation Club Members can buy discounted advance purchase tickets for $30 off.

-I ended up paying $116.09 for my discount ticket, as compared to $133.13 for an after-tax 1-day ticket to Magic Kingdom for the same date.
-Of course, there are some key differences (which we’ll discuss below), but it’s nonetheless an interesting comparison.
-I attended the event last night, leaving Magic Kingdom after 2 a.m. and basically pulling an all-nighter to edit some photos and collect my thoughts about the event.
-Reminds me of being back in college, except with a far more important and useful assignment today…
+For this event, I ended up paying $116.09 for my discount ticket, as compared to $133.13 for an after-tax 1-day ticket to Magic Kingdom for the same date.
+Of course, there are some key differences, but it’s nonetheless an interesting comparison.

 Another difference is that Disney After Hours offers unlimited refreshments, soda, and ice cream.
 The final difference, and one unique to Disney Villains After Hours, is special entertainment unique to the event.
-Here, that’s mainly the Villains Unite the Night stage show, the Maleficent float from Festival of Fantasy rolling down the parade route at night, plus special atmospheric touches.
+That’s mainly the Villains Unite the Night stage show and Villains’ Cursed Caravan Parade, the latter of which is somewhat new–it’s in addition to the Maleficent float from Festival of Fantasy rolling down the parade route at night.

-While Villains After Hours definitely has a Mickey’s Not So Scary Halloween Party meets After Hours vibe, it’s definitely much more of the latter than the former.
-In fact, my initial cynicism was probably misplaced–if anything, the villains theme was chosen because there’s guest demand, and it’s a ‘safe’ option as compared to pirates or princesses.
+Disney Villains After Hours definitely has a Mickey’s Not So Scary Halloween Party meets After Hours vibe, and the marketing really plays up the villainous entertainment.
+However, the villains theme is probably emphasized because there’s guest demand–people love villains.

 In addition to the entertainment, there are also attraction overlays on Pirates of the Caribbean and Space Mountain.
 These are very similar to overlays that debuted last year for Mickey’s Not So Scary Halloween Party.
 You’ll want to save both of these attractions for towards the end of the night; there’s a lot of rubbernecking guest curiosity about the overlays, leading to wait time spikes early on.